nramenta/bento/README.md

 A request to `/about/` will result in a "404 Not Found" error.
 This behavior is consistent with most popular web servers.

+### Method override

+You can override the POST HTTP method by using two methods:

+1. Send a X-HTTP-Method-Override: METHOD header as part of your request, where METHOD is an overriding HTTP method such as PUT, DELETE, or PATCH.
+2. Send the overriding method as `_method` in your request data.

 ### Routing events

 - `before`: Triggered just before a route handler is about to be called;